VenB304/fabric-simple-webchat/README.md

-# Minecraft Web Chat Mod (Fabric 1.21+)
+# Fabric Simple WebChat

-A server-side Fabric mod that embeds a lightweight web server, allowing users to chat with players in-game directly from their web browser.
+A lightweight, server-side Fabric mod that adds a mobile-friendly web chat interface to your Minecraft server.

 ## Features